cyanide284/KS_CodingChallenge/README.md

 3) On Mac OS X, download and install JDK 8.

-4) Install Apache Ant on your system
+4) Clone the source repository from Github.

-5) Ant 1.8 or later is required.
+5) On the command line, enter: git clone https://github.com/cyanide284/KS_CodingChallenge.git You can probably use Git for Windows or Git for Mac instead of the command line.

-6) Clone the source repository from Github.
+6) When building for the first time on Windows and Linux, you might need an internet connection, because additional files might be downloaded.

-7) On the command line, enter: git clone https://github.com/cyanide284/KS_CodingChallenge.git You can probably use Git for Windows or Git for Mac instead of the command line.
+7) Open a terminal/console/command prompt, change to the directory where you cloned and type: javac JSLint.java

-8) When building for the first time on Windows and Linux, you might need an internet connection, because additional files might be downloaded.
+8) Then type:

-9) Open a terminal/console/command prompt, change to the directory where you cloned and type: cd build (create the build folder if it does not exist) ant run
+java JSLint

 Reference: https://github.com/processing/processing/wiki/Build-Instructions